-While the MSI plc Group has identified below certain proceedings that the MSI plc Group believes to be material, individually or collectively, there can be no assurance that additional material losses will not be incurred from claims that have not yet been asserted or are not yet determined to be material.
+Over the last several years, the level of litigation and investigatory activity (both formal and informal) by government and self-regulatory agencies has increased materially in the financial services industry.
+As a result, the MSI plc Group expects that it may become the subject of increased claims for damages and other relief and, while the MSI plc Group has identified below certain proceedings that the MSI plc Group believes to be material, individually or collectively, there can be no assurance that additional material losses will not be incurred from claims that have not yet been asserted or are not yet determined to be material.

 On 15 July 2010, CDIB filed a complaint against the MSI plc Group and another Morgan Stanley Group undertaking, styled China Development Industrial Bank v.
 Morgan Stanley & Co.
 Incorporated et al., which is pending in the Supreme Court of NY.
 The complaint relates to a \$275 million credit default swap ("CDS") referencing the super senior portion of the STACK 2006-1 collateralised debt obligation ("CDO").
 The complaint asserts claims for common law fraud, fraudulent inducement and fraudulent concealment and alleges that the MSI plc Group and another Morgan Stanley Group undertaking misrepresented the risks of the STACK 2006-1 CDO to CDIB, and that the MSI plc Group and another Morgan Stanley Group undertaking knew that the assets backing the CDO were of poor quality when it entered into the CDS with CDIB.
 The complaint seeks compensatory damages related to the approximately \$228 million that CDIB alleges it has already lost under the CDS, rescission of CDIB's obligation to pay an additional \$12 million, punitive damages, equitable relief, pre-and post-judgment interest, fees and costs.
 On 28 February 2011, the court denied the MSI plc Group's and another Morgan Stanley Group undertaking's motion to dismiss the complaint.
-On 21 December 2018, the court denied the MSI plc Group's and another Morgan Stanley Group affiliate's motion for summary judgment and granted in part the MSI plc Group's and another Morgan Stanley Group affiliate's motion for sanctions related to the spoliation of evidence.
-On 18 January 2019, CDIB filed a motion to clarify and resettle the portion of the court's 21 December 2018 order granting spoliation sanctions.
-On 24 January 2019, CDIB filed a notice of appeal from the court's 21 December 2018 order, and on 25 January 2019, the MSI plc Group and another Morgan Stanley Group affiliate filed a notice of appeal from the same order.
-On 7 March 2019, the court denied the relief that CDIB sought in its motion to clarify and resettle the portion of the court's 21 December 2018 order granting spoliation sanctions.

 On 1 April 2016, the California Attorney General's Office filed an action against certain Morgan Stanley Group affiliates in California state court styled California v.
-Morgan Stanley, et al., on behalf of California investors, including the California Public Employees' Retirement System and the California Teachers'
+Morgan Stanley, et al., on behalf of California investors, including the California Public Employees' Retirement System and the California Teachers' Retirement System.

-Retirement System.
 The complaint alleges that the Morgan Stanley Group affiliates made misrepresentations and omissions regarding residential mortgage backed securities and notes issued by the Cheyne SIV, and asserts violations of the California False Claims Act and other state laws and seeks treble damages, civil penalties, disgorgement, and injunctive relief.
 On 30 September 2016, the court granted the Morgan Stanley Group affiliates' demurrer, with leave to replead.
 On 21 October 2016, the California Attorney General filed an amended complaint.
 On 25 January 2017, the court denied the Morgan Stanley Group affiliates' demurrer with respect to the amended complaint.
-On 24 April 2019, the parties reached an agreement to settle the litigation.